How to Cope with the Two Week Wait: FAQs, Symptoms & More

 What is the two week wait?

 After this two week waiting period, your body will be producing enough beta-hCG (also known as the pregnancy hormone) to be detected in your urine or blood when you take a pregnancy test.
-If you are pregnant, you may even start experiencing some early pregnancy symptoms (more on those below).

 The Emotional Struggle

 Whether you're experiencing any potential pregnancy symptoms or not, the most difficult part of the two week wait is usually the emotional roller coaster of it all.
-When you've been focusing so much energy, time (and money) trying to conceive, it feels like everything is riding on the end result of this two week time frame.
+When you've been focusing so much energy, time (and often, money) trying to conceive, it feels like everything is riding on the end result of this two week time frame.

 Mood swings and hormone changes aside, it's only natural to feel anxious, upset or stressed during the two week wait.
 Especially if you've been trying to conceive for a long time.
-Having a baby shouldn't have to be this hard.
-And it's okay to feel angry or sad that these are the cards you were dealt.

 Know that your emotions are valid, especially during this time.
 Acknowledging that this is tough and giving yourself space to process all of the uncertainty and other emotions you may be feeling right now is healthy.